Los-CeeSharpos-Hermanos/skill-matrix/mock-api/README.md

 The Swagger editor can be used to help the creation of _contracts_ (our JSON responses from the backend).

 The Mock API can be used to help with Contract First approach during development.
-It is able to host a fake server, so the frontend can use it as a base to build its features
+It is able to host a fake server, so the frontend can use it as a base to build its features.

+**That way, it is possible to combine these two apps to build and test applications following the Contract First approach.
+It can be easily done by editing you Swagger File with the editor, exporting its swagger.yml file and use this code in the Swagger Mock API.**

-## Usage
+## 🚀 Usage

-### Pre-requisite
+### ✔ Pre-requisite

 - ####  Docker and Docker Compose

   > Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.
 By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.